 Activities : Birding, Culture, Hiking

 Today explore Broome—a popular holiday destination graced with beautiful beaches and a laid-back atmosphere.
 Join a city tour that reveals Broome’s pearling history and multicultural past, or join a birding tour.
-This afternoon board Caledonian Sky and set sail.
+This afternoon board the Oceanic Discoverer and set sail.